Frequently Asked Questions

 All pricing is denominated in USD.
 USDC and USDT are accepted at face value on both Arbitrum and BNB Smart Chain.
 No rate conversion needed.

 Only early tiers have limits.
-Tiers 1–5 have a per-wallet purchase cap to protect decentralization and ensure broad community access to the lowest price tiers.
-Tiers 6–40 have no per-wallet cap.
-The specific per-wallet limit for early tiers will be published in the official sale terms at operon.network before the sale launches.
+Tiers 1–3 have a per-wallet purchase cap to protect decentralization and ensure broad community access to the lowest price tiers.
+Tiers 4–40 have no per-wallet cap.
+The specific per-tier limits publish in the official sale terms at operon.network before the sale opens.

 Tiers 1–5 each reserve exactly 50% of nodes (1,250 per tier, 6,250 total) for five categories of whitelisted participants: